Pedestrian Accidents/Older Adults

 - Watch for turning vehicles.

-If you are dealing with a pedestrian accident in Fort Lauderdale, contact The Ansara Law Firm for a free and confidential consultation to discuss your rights.
+If you are dealing with a pedestrian accident involving an older adult in Fort Lauderdale, contact The Ansara Law Firm for a free and confidential consultation with a lawyer to discuss your rights.
 Call our Broward pedestrian accident attorney toll free (888) 267-2728 – 24 hours a day/ 7 days a week.
 Serving all of Broward County, including Weston, Sunrise, Miramar, Hollywood, Pembroke Pines, Davie and Coral Springs.

 Ft.
 Lauderdale Injury Lawyer - (954) 761-4011 - Free Consultation